If you think your car is leaking oil when parked, this needs to be inspected and fixed by a professional mechanic as soon as possible.

 BookMyGarage branded infographic about the warning signs of a car leaking oil and how to spot them

-These are signs that your car may be leaking oil.
+These are some signs that your car may be leaking oil.

 Is Your Car Leaking Oil or Another Type of Fluid?

-The simplest method you can use to check whether your car is leaking oil when parked is to inspect the colour of the fluid.
+To check whether your car is leaking oil when parked, you should inspect the colour of the fluid.

-• Black or Light Brown: This is usually engine oil.
+Black or light brown fluid is usually engine oil.

-• Clear: This is most likely water draining from your vehicle’s air conditioner system.
+A clear fluid is likely water draining from your vehicle's air con system.

-• Red or Brown with a Reddish Tint: It is typically transmission fluid or power steering fluid.
+Red or reddish brown fluid is typically transmisssion fluid or power steering fluid leaking

 Degraded Engine Gaskets